 by Gwen Maka

-The Central American leg of her trip takes her through Mexico, Guatemala, El Salvador, Honduras, Nicaragua and Costa Rica.
-She brings each of these countries to life, differentiating each from its neighbours: the vibrancy of Mexico, the resilience of Salvadoreans, and the strong Honduran women.
-But her descriptions are detailed and vivid so to sum up the countries in this way does them and her writing a disservice.
-Eventually she runs out of money and energy, stopping short of Panama.
+The Central American leg of her trip takes her through Mexico, Guatemala, El Salvador, Honduras, Nicaragua, and Costa Rica.
+She brings each of these countries to life, differentiating each from its neighbors: the vibrancy of Mexico, the resilience of Salvadoreans, and the strong Honduran women.
+But her descriptions are detailed and vivid so, to sum up, the countries in this way do them and her writing a disservice.
+Eventually, she runs out of money and energy, stopping short of Panama.

 The people around her—alive and dead—are part of her journey.
 She rides with the ghosts of indigenous peoples, the continent’s original inhabitants, decimated by colonialism.
 Her companions include Janie, an ex-hippie and former lawyer on the Ute Mountain Indian reservation, and female heads of household in Honduras, who laugh with Maka about their absent husbands (more trouble than they’re worth, the women seem to think).

 Despite warnings about “bad men”, she does quite well, although a few encounters with truck driver Ed (who holds forth on Sex and the American) and a powerful “muscle-bound Angus Aberdeen bull” who objects to her camping near his harem and comes bellowing after her.